 Tidying up: Spring cleaning for your PAC

-With a busy state election cycle behind us and a federal election cycle on the horizon, spring is an ideal time to give your Political Action Committee (PAC) a thorough cleaning.
+With a busy state and federal election cycle coming up this year, spring is an ideal time to give your Political Action Committee (PAC) a thorough cleaning.
 These checklist items should be part of your regular PAC maintenance.
-But if you haven’t asked yourself these questions in a while, now is an ideal time.
+If you haven’t asked yourself these questions in a while, now is an ideal time.

 - Is all contact information still accurate?